-- Open-air bathroom with flush toilet & hot water bucket shower
+- Semi-open-air bathrooms with flush toilet and hot water bucket shower

 - Shaded day-bed/sala